Known as the "Soap-Maker of Correggio," Leonarda Cianciulli was an Italian serial killer who lured women to her home to sacrifice them.

-Before she was known as “The Soap-Maker of Correggio” who killed three women and turned their remains into soap and tea-cakes, Leonarda Cianciulli was a devoted Italian mother who wanted to keep her son safe from the terror of World War II.
+Before she was known as “The Soap-Maker of Correggio” who killed three women and turned their remains into soap and teacakes, Leonarda Cianciulli was a devoted Italian mother who wanted to keep her son safe during World War II.

-So when it came to her four surviving children, they couldn’t have asked for a more devoted — and protective — mother.
+So when it came to her four surviving children, they couldn’t have asked for a more protective mother.

-In 1939, Cianciulli’s son Giuseppe Pansardi — her eldest son who was also, reportedly, her favorite child — announced he was going to enlist in the Italian army.
+In 1939, Cianciulli’s son Giuseppe Pansardi — her eldest son and favorite child — announced that he was going to enlist in the Italian Army.
 Like many Italians during that time, he wanted to do his part in the World War II effort.

-This announcement, combined with her belief in ancient superstition, set the wheels in motion for Leonarda Cianciulli to become one of the most infamous female serial killers of the 20th century.
+This announcement, combined with her belief in superstitions, set the wheels in motion for Leonarda Cianciulli to become one of the most infamous female serial killers of the 20th century.

-Born on April 18, 1894, in the quaint southern Italian province of Montella — best known for its chestnuts — Leonarda Cianciulli had a tragic life seemingly from the start.
+Born on April 18, 1894, in the quaint southern Italian town of Montella, Leonarda Cianciulli had a tragic life from the start.

 She attempted suicide twice before she became an adult.
-When she married Raffaele Pansardi, a registry clerk, in 1917, Cianciulli claimed her mother cursed her because she disapproved of the marriage.
+When she married registry clerk Raffaele Pansardi in 1917, Cianciulli claimed her mother cursed her because she disapproved of the marriage.

 In 1927, Cianciulli was imprisoned for fraud.
-Upon her release, she and her family moved from Potenza to Lacedonia, not far from her childhood home of Montella.
+Upon her release, she and her family moved from Potenza to Lacedonia, not too far from her childhood home.
 On July 23, 1930, the Irpinia Earthquake struck.
-It would later be categorized as the most destructive earthquake in Italian history, but Cianciulli was one of the thousands who lost their homes in the disaster.
+It would later be categorized as one of the most destructive earthquakes in Italian history.
+Cianciulli was one of the thousands who lost their homes in the disaster.

-Between the tragedies of her pre-adult suicides, her mother’s curse, and her various miscarriages and child deaths, Leonarda Cianciulli realized that her life — to put it bluntly — sucked.
-So, she went to see a fortune-teller for some insight.
-The fortune-teller, a traveling Romani woman, did nothing to quell her fears of a curse.
+Between her suicide attempts, her mother’s alleged curse, and her various miscarriages, Leonarda Cianciulli realized that her life — to put it bluntly — sucked.
+So she went to see a fortune-teller for some insight.
+The fortune-teller, a traveling Romani woman, did nothing to quell her fears.

 Superstition Or Mental Illness?

 Today, it’s well understood that a woman can suffer from depression and anxiety after just one miscarriage, let alone three.
-And this is to say nothing of how her grief would be exponentially compounded by the deaths of 10 of her children that she brought to term.
+And this is to say nothing of how her grief would have been compounded by the deaths of 10 of her children that she brought to term.

-If Leonarda Cianciulli were alive today, she’d most likely be diagnosed with clinical depression, sent to undergo therapy, and most likely be put on a regimen of anti-depressive medications.
+If Leonarda Cianciulli were alive today, she’d most likely be diagnosed with clinical depression, sent to undergo therapy, and put on a regimen of medication.

-But in the 1930s, while living in a small province nestled in the Matese and Picentini mountains in southern Italy, Leonarda Cianciulli was forced to resort to superstition and paranoia.
+But in the 1930s, while living in a small province nestled in the Matese and Picentini mountains in southern Italy, Leonarda Cianciulli resorted to superstition and paranoia.

-As it turns out, there is some evidence to suggest that Cianciulli’s superstitious beliefs were a sign of her deep-seated anxiety and depression.
-Clinical psychologists, today, believe that superstitions are born out of a fractured mind’s attempts to make sense of the nonsensical.
-And it’s easy to see how Cianciulli was struggling to make sense of a life that was tragic in many, many ways.
+As it turns out, there is some evidence to suggest that Cianciulli’s superstitious beliefs were a sign of deep-seated anxiety and depression.
+Today, many clinical psychologists believe that superstitions are born out of a fractured mind’s attempts to make sense of the nonsensical.

 A Gruesome Series Of Murders

-Laboring under both her mother’s curse and the Romani fortune teller’s prediction, Leonarda Cianciulli became highly superstitious.
-When her son, Giuseppe, told her in late 1939, that he was going to join the Italian Army, Cianciulli turned to the one thing that she believed would keep her son safe: human sacrifice.
+Dwelling on her mother’s alleged curse and the Romani fortune-teller’s prediction, Leonarda Cianciulli became deeply superstitious.
+When her son Giuseppe told her in late 1939 that he was going to join the Italian Army, Cianciulli turned to the one thing that she believed would keep him safe: human sacrifice.

 It’s unclear where Cianciulli got her idea to sacrifice humans in order to save her son from dying in World War II.
-The ancient Roman religion denounced human sacrifice as abhorrent, and the Roman Catholicism prevalent in Italy during Cianciulli’s time forbade human sacrifice as an abomination before God.
-Additionally, there’s no known Roma Gypsy belief or superstition that embraces human sacrifice.
+The Roman Catholicism prevalent in Italy during Cianciulli’s time forbade human sacrifice as an abomination before God.
+Additionally, there’s no known Romani belief or superstition that embraces human sacrifice.

-Regardless of where she got her idea, Leonarda Cianciulli would go on to murder three women before she was finally caught.
+But regardless of where she got her idea, Leonarda Cianciulli would go on to murder three women before she was caught.

 Leonarda Cianciulli’s first victim was a local spinster woman named Faustina Setti.
-Inviting Setti over under the guise of setting her up with a husband, Cianciulli had her write letters to her family members, telling them that she would be visiting the man abroad.
-But when Setti arrived at Cianciulli’s home, she drugged Setti with spiked wine before murdering her with an ax.
+Inviting Setti to her home under the guise of setting her up with a husband in 1939, Cianciulli instructed her to write letters to her family members, telling them that she would be visiting the man abroad.
+But Cianciulli drugged Setti with spiked wine before murdering her with an ax.

-From there, she cut Setti into nine pieces and gathered her blood into a basin.
-In her official statement upon her arrest, she described the things she did to the body next:
+Next, she cut Setti into nine pieces and gathered her blood into a basin.
+In her official statement after her arrest, she described the things she did next:

-Cianciulli also reportedly took Setti’s life savings of 30,000 Italian lire (or $17.39; when adjusted for 2020 inflation, the equivalent of about $320), which she had received as payment for setting Setti up with a husband.
+Cianciulli also reportedly took Setti’s life savings of 30,000 Italian lire (the equivalent of $17.94, and when adjusted for 2020 inflation, about $332), which she had received as payment for setting Setti up with a husband.

-On September 5, 1940, Cianciulli found another victim named Francesca Soavi.
+On Sept.
+5, 1940, Cianciulli found another victim named Francesca Soavi.
 As with Setti, Cianciulli convinced Soavi that she had organized a teaching job for her abroad, and made her write letters to her friends detailing her trip.
-And, as she had with Setti, she fed her drugged wine, killed her with an ax, baked her into teacakes, and stole her savings.
+And, as she had with Setti, she fed her drugged wine, killed her with an ax, baked her into teacakes, and stole her money.